Exeter College to restore and renovate Library

 Images: Computer-assisted designs courtesy of Nex Architects

-The main entrance to the Library will be moved to the east, adjacent to the Bodleian, providing easy access to a new elevator and fully accessible WC
+The main entrance to the Library will be moved to the east, adjacent to the Bodleian, providing easy access to a new lift and fully accessible WC

-The new elevator shaft (left of the staircase spire) will be discreet and in harmony with the rest of the Library
+The new lift shaft (left of the staircase spire) will be discreet and in harmony with the rest of the Library

 The new half-width mezzanine level in the Library’s annexe will provide additional seating and allow us to reveal the full height of George Gilbert Scott’s Gothic windows as originally intended, while improved lighting will enable people to appreciate the finely crafted roof structure